What WMT says

 Day 2 – Polishing piste skiing skills; learning to flow, edge, ski with less effort, more grace, efficiency, speed and control, medical training (see the Medical Programme)

-Day 3 – Transitioning to off piste skiing; techniques and tricks, choosing a safe line back-country, route planning, navigation, using GPS, rope-work, snow anchors, medical training
+Day 3 – Transitioning to off piste skiing; techniques and tricks, choosing a safe line back-country, route planning, navigation, medical training

-Day 5 – Final day – putting it all together – a longer ski tour, off piste and or glacier skiing depending on conditions and group ability, more student responsibility for trip planning and execution, teaching and coaching en route, medical training
+Day 5 – Final day – putting it all together – ski touring, off piste and or glacier skiing depending on conditions and group ability, more student responsibility for trip planning and execution, teaching and coaching en route, medical training

 Day 1 – Evening tutorial; scene safety, triage and management of the injured casualty in the remote winter environment.
 We’ll delve into the physiology of trauma and the effect of the cold on the human body and techniques for mitigation will be discussed.
 Best practice pre-hospital and in hospital will be discussed.